prinzstani/CookieBot/README.md

 * Export save of the status when the problem arises.

 # Contributors
+We need more contributors.
+Please contact theprinzstani@gmail.com if you are interested.

 * **[Prinz Stani](https://github.com/prinzstani)**: Original author and current maintainer
 * **[SearchAndDestroy](https://github.com/SearchAndDestroy)**: Tampermonkey script